Guest post from Zoocasa.

 To get a prime lender to agree to give you a mortgage, you’re going to have to clean up your credit score – you will likely need a score over 600 to obtain a mortgage with traditional financial institutions at a competitive interest rate.

-But don’t fret if you’re score is below that – you’re score is recalculated every month, so you can rehabilitate it over time.
+But don’t fret if your score is below that – your score is recalculated every month, so you can rehabilitate it over time.

 Here’s three ways how.